 Eight Solutions To Increase Housing Production

-Based on feedback from our builders around the state, we have compiled a series of legislative proposals aimed at relieving the state’s ever-growing housing affordability crisis.
-We urge the state Legislature to take action on these issues immediately, as it’s time once and for all to have housing for all.
+Based on feedback from our builders around the state, CBIA compiled a series of policy recommendations aimed at relieving the state’s ever-growing housing crisis.
+We urge the state Legislature to take action on these issues to reduce barriers to home construction and ensure that California can produce homes needed to achieve housing for all.

-"Easy" legislative recommendations to speed up housing production
+“Easy” policy recommendations to speed up housing production

 - Enforce issuance of Certificates of Occupancy as required by the California Building Code: This is a low-cost way to be sure that jurisdictions follow existing law in getting already approved and fully constructed units to market.